Tango Argentino (film)

-Tango argentino (en:Argentine tango) is an Argentinian documentary written and directed by Simón Feldman, which was produced in 1969 and shown at a few international film festivals to overall positive reviews.
+Tango argentino (en:Argentine tango) is an Argentine documentary written and directed by Simón Feldman, which was produced in 1969 and shown at a few international film festivals to overall positive reviews.
 The film includes mounted animation scenes of tango dancers, which was overseen by Francisco García Jiménez.

 Synopsis

 Tango argentino views life in Buenos Aires and the history of the city's native music and dances.